originphp/framework/tests/README.md

 This framework uses PHPUnit for unit testing, when you run the PHPUnit command it should be in the same folder where the `phpunit.xml` file is, which for the framework it is in `origin/tests`.
 The SRC folder for testing the framework is contained within TestApp, and therefore database configuration can be found there.

+The frameworks db config is in the TestApp folder as it is isolated.

 To run all tests

 ```linux